GraceBolu/Customer-Segmentation-for-a-Subscription-Service-/README.md

 4. This comprises of 3 individuals each from the North, South and West regions.
 It is also made up of 3 customers for each subscription type.

+### Conclusion
+The analysis of customer segmentation for the subscription service shows an overall customer preference for the Basic subscription type and that location is not a determining factor in the use of the subcription service.

+Important findings are:
+1. 50% of the customers use the Basic subscription type and account for 50% of the total revenue.
+2. There was an equal number of customer from each region.
+3. No customer subscribes for the service beyong 12 months at a go.

+### Limitations
+1. Limited information on reasons for customers choice
+2. Small sample size